lightvector/KataGo/docs/Analysis_Engine.md

 ### Recipes for Various HumanSL Usages

 Here is a brief guide to some example usages, and hopefully a bit of inspiration for possible things to try.

-Settings can either be hardcoded in the config to apply to all queries, or (recommended) dynamically passed to `overrideSettings` to change them on a query-by-query basis.
+Except for parameters explicitly documented earlier as belonging on the outer json query object (e.g. `includePolicy`, `maxVisits`), the parameters described below should be set within the `overrideSettings` of a query.
+E.g. `"overrideSettings":{"humanSLProfile":"rank_3d","humanSLRootExploreProbWeightless":0.5,"humanSLCpuctPermanent":2.0}`.
+Do NOT set them as a key of the outer json query object, as that will have no effect.
+It should issue a warning if you accidentally do.

+If desired, you can also hardcode parameters within the analysis config file, e.g. `humanSLProfile = rank_3d`.

+This guide is also applicable for GTP users, for configuring play and GTP-based analysis (e.g. kata-analyze).
+For GTP, set parameters within the GTP config file, and optionally change then dynamically via `kata-set-param` ([GTP Extensions](./GTP_Extensions.md)).

 #### Human-like play

 For simply imitating how a player of a given rank would play, the recommended way is:

 * Set `humanSLProfile` appropriately.
-* Send a query with any number of visits (even 1 visit) with `"includePolicy":true`.
+* Send a query with any number of visits (even 1 visit) with `"includePolicy":true` specified on the outer json query object.
 * Read `humanPolicy` from the result and pick a random move according to the policy probabilities.

 Note that since old historical human games from training might vary in whether they record passes at all, it's possible the human SL net could have trouble passing appropriately in some board positions for some humanSLProfiles.
 For some weaker ranks, it's possible the human SL net may pass too early and leave positions unfinished in an undesirable way.
 If so, then the following should work well: